jizongFox/ml-cvnets/docs/_sources/en/models/classification/README-vit.md.txt

-# Training Classification Models on the ImageNet dataset

-## Training Visual Transformer on the ImageNet dataset
+# Training Visual Transformer on the ImageNet dataset

 Single node 4-GPU training of `ViT-Tiny` can be done using below command: